 HOTELS & MOTELS

 There are many, many hotels, motels, and rental cabins to choose from that are in close proximity to Concrete Design School.
-Below is an interactive map.
-Scroll around, zoom in (you'll see more options for accomodations), and click on hotels you may be interested in to learn more.
+Below are just a few of the options that are available:

 PLACES TO EAT & DRINK